GR

 Percutaneous Antegrade Urography

-Doctors choose this test to directly inject a contrast agent into the kidney through a back incision when retrograde urography isn’t feasible or if a nephrostomy tube is already in place for treating blockages caused by tumors or stones.
+Doctors use this method to inject a contrast agent directly into the kidney through a small incision in the back.
+It is performed when retrograde urography is not feasible or when a nephrostomy tube is already in place to treat blockages caused by stones or tumors.

 Cystography and Cystourethrography

-In cystography, doctors introduce a contrast agent into the bladder to image it, often to detect bladder perforations after an injury or surgery.
-Cystourethrography involves injecting contrast through the urethra into the bladder to identify urethral abnormalities.
-The variation, voiding cystourethrography, assesses urine flow and any narrowing in the urethra.
+In cystography, a contrast agent is injected into the bladder to detect structural abnormalities or injuries.
+Cystourethrography, on the other hand, examines both the bladder and urethra to identify blockages or strictures.
+A variation called voiding cystourethrography evaluates urine flow and reveals any narrowing in the urethra.

 Retrograde Urethrography

-This test involves injecting contrast directly into the urethra to visualize injuries or strictures.
-It’s typically used post-trauma to ensure safe urethral catheterization.
+Retrograde urethrography involves injecting a contrast agent directly into the urethra to diagnose injuries or narrowing.
+It is commonly used in cases of trauma to ensure safe catheterization or further treatment.

 Positron Emission Tomography (PET)